 - Lifeline’s 24-hour counselling service, available on 13 11 14

-- the Australian Government Department of Human Services which has information on its website; alternatively, call them at 132 468.
+- the Australian Government Department of Human Services, which has information on its website, or call them at 132 468.

 Include the phone number of the Australian Red Cross service in your state or territory in your emergency kit:

 - Australian Capital Territory — 02 6234 7600

 - New South Wales — 1800 812 028 (free call) or 02 9229 4111